schfranz/remote-control/walkthrough.md

 * add to your README
 * find a license
 * make a shell script
-	(feel free to copy this one liner for a find-and-replace algorithm)
+	(feel free to copy this one liner for a find-and-replace algorithm; run it by supplying the word to find, the word to replace and the file to act on–all in order–after calling the program)

 	```
-	sed blah blah blah
+	sed s/"$1"/"$2"/ "$3" > "new_$3"
 	```

 _add and commit everything_